We have updated this article recently. Check out the the most recent information on Poblado.

 - Several grocery stores within 10-15 minutes, including Carulla, Exito and Jumbo.

-With a continued demand from customers, First American Realty has several development projects active in El Poblado.
+With a continued demand from customers, Lifeafar has several development projects active in El Poblado.

 You can see all the new projects for Medellin and the rest of Colombia on the investment opportunities page.

 Call Lifeafar on 305 393-8872 or email [email protected].